A policy on working time and time off should cover a number of areas.

 Occasionally, your workers will want or need time off.

-In certain circumstances, you are legally obliged to give your workers time off, eg to take annual leave, attend health and safety training and carry out trade union duties.
-See allowing time off work.
+In certain circumstances, you are legally obliged to give your workers time off, eg to take annual leave, attend health and safety training, time off for dependants and carry out trade union duties.
+See parental leave and time off for dependants and allowing time off work.

 In other circumstances you can use your discretion, eg requests involving moving house or looking after a sick relative.
 However, having policies in place which pre-empt these types of requests will ensure that you deal with such matters consistently.